Ministry for Karamoja Affairs (Uganda)

 The Ministry for Karamoja Affairs is a cabinet-level government ministry of Uganda.
 The ministry is responsible for coordinating all government programs in the five districts of the Karamoja sub-region.

-Peter Lokeris currently serves as the Minister for Karamoja Affairs.
+Effective 2026, Lokii John Baptist serves as the Minister for Karamoja Affairs.

 Location

 The headquarters of the ministry are located in the Twin Towers on Sir Apollo Kaggwa Road, in the Central Division of Kampala, Uganda's capital and largest city.
 The coordinates of the ministry headquarters are 0°18'58.0"N, 32°35'11.0"E (Latitude: 0.316111; Longitude: 32.586389).

 Overview

 The ministry is part of the Office of the Prime Minister of Uganda.

 Administrative structure

-The Cabinet Minister is assisted by the State Minister for Karamoja Affairs Florence Nambozo WamalaChristine Guwatudde Kintu serves as the ministry's chief accounting officer.
+The Cabinet Minister is assisted by the State Minister for Karamoja Affairs Florence Nambozo Wamala.
+Christine Guwatudde Kintu serves as the ministry's chief accounting officer.